The Far Ultraviolet Background: Two-Photon Continuum

-However the \GALEX\ passbands are not flat. \citet{mcb+07} provide a summary of the instrumental parameters\footnote{The tables for the effective area for FUV and NUV detectors were obtained from \url{https://asd.gsfc.nasa.gov/archive/galex/tools/Resolution_Response/index.html}} as a function of $\lambda$.
-For surface brightness, the FoV also matters. \citet{mcb+07} only provide a single FoV value, $\Omega$, for each of the two channels.
-So we assume that, within each band, the FoV is independent of wavelength.
+\citet{mcb+07} provide a summary of the instrumental parameters\footnote{The tables for the effective area for FUV and NUV detectors were obtained from \url{https://asd.gsfc.nasa.gov/archive/galex/tools/Resolution_Response/index.html}} as a function of $\lambda$ but provide a single FoV value, $\Omega$, for each of the two channels.
 For each channel, the band-pass weighted quantities for an input two-photon spectrum, is computed as follows,

 where $\mathcal{I}$, the area-bandwidth product and $\Delta\lambda_{\rm eq}$, the equivalent width, are defined in Table~\ref{tab:2photon_GALEX}.
 The unit for $n(2\gamma)$ (listed in Table~\ref{tab:2photon_GALEX}) is count, resulting from our choice of 1\,sr, an area of 1\,cm$^2$ and an integration time of 1\,s.
 As can be seen from Table~\ref{tab:2photon_GALEX}, each decay results in 0.27 photon in the FUV band and 0.44 photon in the NUV band.
 Consider an astronomical object emitting only via the two-photon process.
 Integrating over the pixels of this object's image, the ratio of FUV to NUV count rates is expected to be about 0.37.
 We end this section by noting \citet{bba+20} undertook a similar exercise but with a somewhat different approach.
 The two results agree to better than 10\%.